usethesource/rascal-language-servers/.github/ISSUE_TEMPLATE/stable-release-manual-testing-template.md

 # Manual feature tests

 - [ ] Build VScode extension locally download and install latest .vsix file in VScode for testing purposes
+- [ ] Make sure to restart VS Code after installation, and clear the target folders of the projects used for the below tests.

 The list below was copied from the rascal-eclipse release; have to adapt while we go: